 Motorworld’s newspaper №73

-Despite the fact that G14 was supplied in its solo version, its main task was to act as a workhorse that is to transport heavy loads in the sidecar.
-The powerful engine was providing comfortable riding conditions for the driver, even across a rough terrain.
-In the 1930s motorcycles like the G14 were not counted, of course, as belonging to cruiser category, even though it had, from today’s viewpoint, all relevant characteristics: additional torsion torque (that was achieved, among other things, due to flywheels), a long wheelbase, a retorted steering wheel, large tires, a lot of chrome and a low seat.
+Despite the fact that G35-14 was supplied in its solo version, its main task was to be a workhorse that is to transport heavy loads in the sidecar.
+The powerful engine was providing comfortable riding conditions for the driver, even across rough terrain.
+In the 1930s motorcycles like the G35-14, of course, didn’t belong to the cruiser category, even though they had, from today’s viewpoint, all relevant characteristics: additional torsion torque (that was achieved, among other things, due to flywheels), a long wheelbase, a retorted steering wheel, large tires, a lot of chrome and a low seat.

-In 1937 Holland broke the contract with BMW re delivery of military motorcycles and switched to cooperation with BSA concluding one of the largest contracts over its whole history of working with foreign suppliers.
-In the two years before the German occupation, the BSA delivered to the Dutch army over 1750 motorcycles—models M13 and G14.
+In 1937, Holland broke the contract with BMW for delivery of military motorcycles and switched to cooperation with BSA concluding one of the largest contracts over its whole history of working with foreign suppliers.
+Two years before the German occupation, the BSA delivered to the Dutch army over 1,750 motorcycles—models M13 and G14.

 During WWII BSA was one of the largest suppliers of motorcycles to the British army.
-Of the 425 thousand motorcycles, the total of 126334 units was made in Birmingham.
-These were mostly, however, one-cylinder motorcycles that were chosen because of their lower cost and a relative ease of manufacture.
-As for G14 model, its production was terminated in 1940.
+Out of the 425 thousand motorcycles, a total of 126,334 units was made in Birmingham.
+However, these were mostly one-cylinder motorcycles that were chosen because of their lower cost and relative ease of manufacture.
+As for the G14 model, its production was terminated in 1940.

 |Manufacturer||Birmingham Small Arms Company|